jstanbri/sailapps/README.md

 ## Project Overview

 **sailaps** is a Python-based toolkit for managing sailing applications collaboration.
-It provides two main utilities for syncing and organizing sailors data.
+It provides utilities for converting SailWave data to Sailrace format.

 ### Purpose